CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Manage-Inventory/Monitor-Network-Inventory.md

 ## View Networkwide Inventory Summary

-You can view all devices in your network from either the NetQ UI or NetQ CLI.

 {{<tabs "View worldwide inventory summary">}}

 {{<tab "NetQ UI">}}

 ### View the Number of Each Device Type in Your Network

-To view the quantity of devices in your network, locate or open the small or medium Inventory/Devices card.
-The medium-sized card provides operating system distribution across the network in addition to the device count.
+To view the quantity of devices in your network, open the Inventory/Devices card.
+The medium-sized card displays operating system distribution across the network in addition to the device count.
 Hover over items in the chart’s outer circle to view operating system distribution, and hover over items in the chart’s inner circle to view device counts.

 {{<figure src="/images/netq/inventory-devices-l1-42.png" alt="small inventory card displaying 13 switches and 10 hosts" width="200">}}
 {{<figure src="/images/netq/inventory-devices-l2-42.png" alt="medium inventory card displaying 15 switches and 10 hosts as a chart" width="200">}}